Friday Afternoon Breakout Sessions

 Workshop Description: “Electronic Futures Trading Simulation” will allow session participants to trade CME Group’s E-Mini S&P 500 Stock Index contract in a real-time, simulated environment utilizing CQG’s front-end system.
 Session hosts will provide commentary on topics surrounding the market conditions occurring that day, along with other relevant market fundamentals and factors.
 Q&A time will be allotted during the session.
 Very limited seating.
 Students only.
 Due to the limited capacities of both simulation sessions, registrants are not permitted to sign up for both this afternoon Futures trading simulation and the morning Forex trading simulation.
 One simulation per customer only, please, while space is available.

 Workshop: Where to Go in the Financial Services Industry and How to Get There

-Yonhee Gordon, Principal & Chief Operating Officer, JMG Financial Group, Ltd., Oak Brook, IL
+Yonhee Gordon, CFP, Principal & Chief Operating Officer, JMG Financial Group, Ltd., Oak Brook, IL

 Katie M. Kissell, Business Development Associate, Aurora Investment Management L.L.C., Chicago, IL